Prospective Bachelor Students

 - Prospective students for Civil Engineering or Chemical Engineering have to study an extra syllabus, which is concluded by a test.

-If you already have some knowledge of the Dutch language you can make an appointment for a placement test.
-Do you already speak Dutch, but do not meet the language requirements to be admitted to a bachelor program at the TU Delft (for example because you have an International Secondary School diploma), then we recommend you to contact us.
+If you already have some knowledge of the Dutch language you can make an appointment for a placement test to see which courses you need to follow with us in order to meet the Dutch language requirements.
+Are you proficient in Dutch on the B2 level or higher, but do not meet the language requirements to be admitted to a bachelor program at the TU Delft, then we recommend you to contact us to schedule an assessment.